SdMusic/Ms-3/readme.md

 ## Wireframes

-The wireframes were hand sketched and are available [here]("/design/wireframes")  before being translated in to mockup designs using affinity designer available [here]("/design/mock-ups")
+The [wireframes]("../wireframes.md")  were hand sketched and are available as a seperate md file.
+[Mockups]("../design/mock-ups.md") are translated from the wireframe designs using affinity designer to give a more visual representaion of the website.

 # Features

 ## Registered user dependant navigation

 The nav-bar options that a user will see is dependant on if the user is a logged in user Users that are not logged in will see:
 - Home